gerlichlab/scshic_pipeline/README.md

 - an [optional container](https://hub.docker.com/repository/docker/gerlichlab/bcl2fastq) if you start with raw bcl files instead of demultiplexed fastq files
 - the [main container](https://hub.docker.com/repository/docker/gerlichlab/scshic_docker) including all of the software needed to run the rest of the pipeline

-Here an example how to prime our cluster for the pipeline:
+Here an example of how to prime our cluster for the pipeline:
 ```
 module load singularity/3.4.1 # or whatever the newest version currently is (find via the command: module spider singularity)
 module load nextflow/19.10.0 # or any newer version